 Skip to main content

-If you have not successfully completed the online automatic verification, you will be required to supply a photograph, proof of address and proof of identity in support of your Blue Badge application.
+During the online application process, you will have the option to verify your identity automatically.
+If this method is unsuccessful you will be required supply a proof of address and proof of identity in support of your application.

 It is unlikely that applicants under the age of 18 will successfully complete the online automatic verification.
 All required documentation must show the name of the applicant.

-Photos need to be similar to passport pictures but don't need to be taken in a photo booth or by a professional.
+Photos need to be similar to passport pictures but do not need to be taken in a photo booth or by a professional.
 They can be taken with a digital camera or smartphone.

 Your photo must be:

-• taken within the last six months - it must not be the same as the one on your previous Blue Badge
+• taken within the last six months - it must be different to the one on your previous Blue Badge

 • of you on your own